Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly identifies the tool as retrieving full details for a single scheduled event, listing specific fields (name, description, status, etc.).
-This distinguishes it from sibling tools like discord_list_scheduled_events.
+The description clearly states the tool gets full details for one scheduled event, listing specific fields (name, description, status, etc.).
+It distinguishes from sibling tools like discord_list_scheduled_events, which lists events, and create/edit/delete variants.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.